desmos-labs/desmos/x/posts/spec/02-concepts.md

 The date when the poll will close.

 ### Allow Multiple Answers
 This field tells if the poll allows multiple answers or not.
-It is represented by a `boolean` value.

 ### Allow Answer Edits
 This field tells if the poll allows users to edit their answers or not.
-It is represented by a `boolean` value.

 ### Final Tally Results
 This fields contains the final results of the poll.